The full programme for our 2017 Festival can be seen here: WCHF2017_A4 programme

-House of Cards creator Michael Dobbs was the final speaker at our 2017 Festival – his subject: ‘Life, Lust and Liquor: how House of Cards Wrote Itself’ and it can be heard here.
+House of Cards creator Michael Dobbs was the final speaker at our 2017 Festival – his subject was ‘Life, Lust and Liquor: how House of Cards Wrote Itself’ and it can be heard here.

 Dr David Edwards took the Great Earl of Cork (1566-1643) as his subject

 Professor David Fitzpatrick’s subject was ‘Protestant Depopulation and Upheaval in Southern Ireland, 1845-1950’, which can be heard here.

-Professor Roy Foster, authorised biographer of Yeats and the leading Irish historian of his generation, was our opening speaker, to a full house on the evening of Friday 28th July.
+Professor Roy Foster, authorised biographer of Yeats and the leading Irish historian of his generation, was our opening speaker for the first WCHF, and his talk can be heard here.

-Lar Joye of the National Museum of Ireland spoke on duelling in Ireland – this talk was the penultimate one of the 2017 Festival, given on the afternoon of 30 July.
+Lar Joye of the National Museum of Ireland spoke on duelling in Ireland.
 Apologies that the questions from the audience are sometimes a little faint.

 Connie Kelleher of the State Underwater Archaeology Unit (UAU) in the National Monuments Service (NMS) and visiting lecturer in underwater archaeology in the Archaeology Department, UCC, spoke on piracy off the West Cork coast.

 Dr Patrick Little spoke on the Second Earl of Cork and his children, following on from Dr David Edward’s contribution (see above) on the Great Earl.

 Dr Eve Morrison’s talk was entitled ‘Cork Ghosts of the Irish Revolution‘.